-This course, team taught in Anishinaabemwin, is a continuation of NP251.
-The student will exhibit a higher level of listening comprehension and demonstrate a greater facility to respond to and interact with the instructors in either Anishinaabemwin or in English. (formerly NP272A Conversational Immersion II, 8 CR) Prerequisite: None.
+This course, team taught in Anishinaabemowin, is a continuation of NP251.
+The student will exhibit a higher level of listening comprehension and demonstrate a greater facility to respond to and interact with the instructors in either Anishinaabemowin or in English.
+Prerequisite: None.

-NP253 Listening Comprehension III (replaces NP273A) 6 CR
+NP253 Listening Comprehension III 6 CR

-This course, team taught in Anishinaabemwin, is a continuation of NP252.
-The student will exhibit an increased level of listening comprehension and demonstrate a greater facility to respond to and interact with the instructors in either Anishinaabemwin or in English. (formerly NP273A Conversational Immersion III, 8 CR) Prerequisite: None.
+This course, team taught in Anishinaabemowin, is a continuation of NP252.
+The student will exhibit an increased level of listening comprehension and demonstrate a greater facility to respond to and interact with the instructors in either Anishinaabemowin or in English.
+Prerequisite: None.

-NP271 Intermediate Immersion IV (replaces NP251B) 6 CR
+NP271 Intermediate Immersion IV 6 CR

-This course, delivered entirely in Anishinaabemwin, will continue to increase the student's comprehension level and begin to facilitate the student's production of speech.
-The decision to speak in Anishinaabemwin is still the choice of the student.
-Speaking Lab hours will be offered separately. (formerly NP251-B Advanced Immersion I) Prerequisite: None.
+This course, delivered entirely in Anishinaabemowin, will continue to increase the student's comprehension level and begin to facilitate the student's production of speech.
+The decision to speak in Anishinaabemowin is still the choice of the student.
+Speaking Lab hours will be offered separately.
+Prerequisite: None.

-NP272 Intermediate Immersion V (replaces NP252B) 6 CR
+NP272 Intermediate Immersion V 6 CR

-This course is delivered entirely in Anishinaabemwin.
-By this point in the Anishinaabemwin Pane Immersion Program students will understand fully what the instructor is saying and will be able to translate accurately the general content of that speech.
+This course is delivered entirely in Anishinaabemowin.
+By this point in the Anishinaabemowin Pane Immersion Program students will understand fully what the instructor is saying and will be able to translate accurately the general content of that speech.
 Students will be able to engage in dialogues with the instructor and answer appropriately questions posed by the instructor.
-Speaking Lab hours will be offered separately. (formerly NP252B Advanced Immersion II) Prerequisite: None.
+Speaking Lab hours will be offered separately.
+Prerequisite: None.

-NP273 Intermediate Immersion VI (replaces NP253B) 6 CR
+NP273 Intermediate Immersion VI 6 CR

-This course is delivered entirely in Anishinaabemwin.
+This course is delivered entirely in Anishinaabemowin.
 Students will continue to receive comprehensible input through storytelling and other activities that the instructors deem necessary to facilitate the students' ability to understand general meaning and significant events within a story/activity.
-Students will continue to increase their level of understanding and demonstrate this by communicating and answering questions appropriately. (formerly NP253B Advanced Immersion II-B) Prerequisite: None.
+Students will continue to increase their level of understanding and demonstrate this by communicating and answering questions appropriately.
+Prerequisite: None.

-NP281 Listening Comprehension IV (replaces NP281B) 6 CR
+NP281 Listening Comprehension IV 6 CR

-This course, team taught in Anishinaabemwin, builds on the first three years of courses.
+This course, team taught in Anishinaabemowin, builds on the first three years of courses.
 The students listening comprehension will be at an intermediate-high to advanced-low level.
-The production of speech will begin to emerge spontaneously, and speaking lab hours will be offered separately. (formerly NP281B Comprehensive Immersion I, 8 CR) Prerequisite: None.
+The production of speech will begin to emerge spontaneously, and speaking lab hours will be offered separately.
+Prerequisite: None.

-NP282 Listening Comprehension V (replaces NP282B) 6 CR
+NP282 Listening Comprehension V 6 CR

-This course, team taught entirely in Anishinaabemwin, is a continuation of NP281.
-Students will understand at an advancedlow to advanced-mid level what the instructor(s) is saying and will be able to translate accurately the general content of that speech.
+This course, team taught entirely in Anishinaabemowin, is a continuation of NP281.
+Students will understand at an advanced-low to advanced-mid level what the instructor(s) is saying and will be able to translate accurately the general content of that speech.
 Students will be able to engage in dialogues at the beginner-low to beginner-mid level or higher, if they have engaged with speakers in speaking lab and/or outside the classroom setting.
-Students will answer appropriately questions posed by the instructor(s). (formerly NP282B Comprehensive Immersion II, 8 CR) Prerequisite: None.
+Students will answer appropriately questions posed by the instructor(s).
+Prerequisite: None.

-NP283 Listening Comprehension VI (replaces NP283B) 6 CR
+NP283 Listening Comprehension VI 6 CR

-This course is delivered entirely in Anishinaabemwin; it is a continuation of NP282.
+This course is delivered entirely in Anishinaabemowin; it is a continuation of NP282.
 Students will continue to receive comprehensible input through storytelling and other activities that the instructors deem necessary to facilitate the students' ability to understand general meaning and significant events within a story/activity.
-Lab hours will be offered separately and/or students will spend additional hours with fluent speaker(s), and/or participating in language camps, conferences and workshops. (formerly NP283B Comprehensive Immersion II-B, 8 CR) Prerequisite: None.
+Lab hours will be offered separately and/or students will spend additional hours with fluent speaker(s), and/or participating in language camps, conferences and workshops.
+Prerequisite: None.

-NP341 Advanced Immersion I (replaces NP253C) 6 CR
+NP341 Advanced Immersion I 6 CR

-This course, team taught in Anishinaabemwin, builds on the first two years of course offerings and weekend immersions.
-The student will exhibit a higher level of listening comprehension and demonstrate a greater facility to respond to and interact with the instructors in either Anishinaabemwin or in English.
+This course, team taught in Anishinaabemowin, builds on the first two years of course offerings and weekend immersions.
+The student will exhibit a higher level of listening comprehension and demonstrate a greater facility to respond to and interact with the instructors in either Anishinaabemowin or in English.
 Additional hours with the instructor(s) and/or fluent speakers outside of the weekend immersions will be arranged by the student to generate additional hours of comprehensible input.
 Prerequisite: None.

-NP342 Advanced Immersion II (replaces NP254C) 6 CR
+NP342 Advanced Immersion II 6 CR